 Feeling more confident, competent and empowered might be only a complaint away.

-For more ways to boost personal empowerment and self-esteem, check out my upcoming book: Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries
+For more ways to boost personal empowerment and self-esteem, check out my new book: Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries

 Copyright 2011 Guy Winch